ravina029/FakeNewsClassifier/README.md

 # Building Information
 1. datset link: data is downloaded from kaggle, https://www.kaggle.com/datasets/hassanamin/textdb3/data
-2. The machine learning model uses a Passive Aggressive Classifier trained on TF-IDF vectorsand gave an accuracy of >92%.
+2. The machine learning model uses a Passive Aggressive Classifier trained on TF-IDF vectors and gave an accuracy of >92%.
 3. NLP techniques for text preprocessing.Text preprocessing involves stemming and stop word removal.
 4. Scikit-learn for the machine learning model.
 5. Streamlit for the web application.